 The Awards Ceremony

+Awards will be presented at a civic celebration on Wednesday 22 May 2024 at Southwark Cathedral when the new Mayor of Southwark will be elected and formally installed.
 Each recipient will receive an ornate scroll of honour from the current Mayor of Southwark or a past Mayor.

-Page last updated: 20 July 2021
+Page last updated: 01 December 2023